 Netflix is a provider of on-demand media through the Internet.
-The company also offers movies through DVD-by-mail.
-Founded in 1997, the business has exploited opportunities in this market to become its leading player.
-Inventory management is at the core of this business.
-Inventory management at Netflix spans not just the DVDs offered through mail, but also other materials or tools used in the business.
+The company also produces its own original content.
+Founded in 1997, the business has exploited opportunities in this market to become the leading player.
+Successful inventory management helps enable this business leadership.
+Inventory management at Netflix involves film production operations, as well as materials or tools used in the business.
 Effective inventory management ensures that the business thrives and maintains its leadership position in the industry.
-Effective and efficient inventory management also supports Netflix’s expansion to new markets.
+Effective inventory management also supports Netflix’s expansion to new markets for on-demand digital content.

-Netflix’s success is due in part to the effective use of inventory management through the different types and roles of inventory.
-The company’s inventory management across its supply chain involves business-specific measures of inventory performance to ensure beneficial financial impact on Netflix.
+Netflix’s success relates to the effective use of inventory management through the different types and roles of inventory.
+The company’s inventory management across its supply chain involves business-specific measures of inventory performance to ensure beneficial financial impact on the digital content streaming business.
+As part of Netflix’s operations management approaches, effective inventory management facilitates business soundness against the films and streaming services of competitors, including Disney, Sony, Apple, Amazon, and Google’s YouTube.

-Netflix uses the types of inventory that are most appropriate to its business.
+Netflix uses inventory types most appropriate to its business.
 Different types of inventory have different effects on business.
 The role of each type of inventory depends on how it is used in the business.
 At Netflix, the following inventory types are used:

 - Just-in-time inventory